Egg Binding-Misdiagnosed and Misunderstood: Why Backyard Chicken Owners Often Mistake Illness for Egg Binding

 1. Balanced Nutrition

 Ensure your hens receive a diet rich in calcium, formulated to provide complete nutrition, like quality layer feed, which should have around 16% calcium content.
 This can help prevent deficiencies that may lead to egg binding.
+Also have a side dish of oyster shell available.
+Do not mix into the feed.

 2. Stress Reduction